Categorifying Hecke algebras at prime roots of unity, part I: Introduction

 for all $i$.
 We call this the \emph{standard differential} on the polynomial ring.
 The operator $d^{(k)}$ sends $x_i^\ell$ to $\binom{\ell+k-1}{k} x_i^{\ell+k}$, and is well-defined over $\Z$.
 One can prove that (after specialization to characteristic $p$) this $p$-dg algebra is quasi-isomorphic to the ground field $\Bbbk$, so that its $p$-dg Grothendieck group is just $\OM_p$. \end{example}

-So Khovanov-Qi equipped the quiver Hecke algebra with the structure of a gaea.
+In this new terminology, Khovanov-Qi equipped the quiver Hecke algebra with the structure of a gaea.
 This illustrates the principle that, if you already have an additive categorification of an algebra at generic $q$, you should try to equip it with a differential (extending to a gaea) in order to categorify the specialization to any prime root of unity.
 As further illustration of this principle, we categorified the entire quantum group of $\mathfrak{sl}_2$ in \cite{EQpDGsmall,EQpDGbig}, equipping Lauda's category $\Uc$ and Khovanov-Lauda-Mackaay-Stosic's category $\dot{\Uc}$ (see \cite{LauSL2} and \cite{KLMS} respectively) with such a differential.

-In this paper, we equip the diagrammatic Hecke category in finite and affine type $A$ with the structure of a gaea, hoping to categorify the Iwahori Hecke algebra at a root of unity.
+In this paper, we equip the diagrammatic Hecke category in finite and affine type $A$ with the structure of a gaea, hoping to categorify the Iwahori-Hecke algebra at a root of unity.
 We also prove a negative result in any other simply-laced type.

 Let us note that the differential $d$ on the KLR algebra in type $A_1$ is, for all effective purposes, induced by the standard differential on the polynomial ring discussed in Example \ref{ex:standarddiffpoly}.
 What is more interesting is that there is a large family of possible differentials on the KLR algebra, but that only the standard differential (and its dual) gives rise to a $p$-dg algebra with the correct $p$-dg Grothendieck group!
 The same seems to be true of the diagrammatic Hecke category.